davidlesches/towncrier/README.md

 - **enabled:** whether or not Towncrier runs at all
 - **raise_errors:** whether to throw or swallow errors that occur when Towncrier is queueing a notification to the background process
 - **background_worker:** the type of background process to use.
 Valid values are `:sidekiq` and `:resque`.
-This can also be set to `false` to run everything in the main process, but doing so is a catastrophically terrible idea.
+This can also be set to `false` to run everything in the main process.
+In development mode, `false` is the default, as not using a background process allows you to rely on Rails autoloading to pick up changes you are making in your codebase as you make them.
+In production mode however, leaving this setting as `false` is a catastrophically terrible idea.

 ## License and Copyright